aldass/angular-ngrx-data/README.md

 ## It's still _NgRx_

-**This is a _library for ngrx_, not an ngrx alternative.**
+**This is a _library for ngrx_, not an NgRx alternative.**

-It's easy to combine standard ngrx with ngrx-data.
+It's easy to combine standard NgRx with _ngrx-data_.
-It's easy to take control when you need it and hand control back to ngrx-data when you're done.
+It's easy to take control when you need it and hand control back to _ngrx-data_ when you're done.

 Every entity has its own actions.
 Every operation takes its unique journey through the store, reducers, effects, and selectors.
 You just let _ngrx-data_ create these for you.

 You can add custom store properties, actions, reducers, selectors, and effects.
-You can override any ngrx-data behavior for an individual entity type or for all entities.
+You can override any _ngrx-data_ behavior for an individual entity type or for all entities.
-You can make your own calls to the server and update the cached entity collections with the results using ngrx-data _cache-only_ actions.
+You can make your own calls to the server and update the cached entity collections with the results using _ngrx-data_ _cache-only_ actions.

 You can see the _ngrx machinery_ at work with the [_redux developer tools_](#redux-dev-tools).
 You can listen to the flow of actions directly.
 You can _intercept and override anything_ ... but you only have to intervene where you want to add custom logic.